 8.6.1 Classification shall be based on the enrollment in grades nine, ten, and eleven according to the enrollment figures submitted to the Department of Education on October 1 of the preceding school year.
-2.13.1 The Board of Directors shall have the authority to divide the members into classes and place the member schools into these classes for competition in each activity sponsored by the Association.

 8.7 AWARDS

 8.7.1 Awards presented to students and schools shall be governed by award rules Article 2.15, Awards to Students and Schools.